Skip Content

 Heineken’s brewery in Zoeterwoude, image credit: Heineken

 The other part of my team’s responsibilities is what we call global S&OP.
-HEINEKEN is a very de-centralized company.
-Every country or operating company has its own supply chain team and is responsible for managing its own capacity, demand and supply.
-However, there are sometimes interest above the individual operating company.
+HEINEKEN is a very decentralized company.
+Every country or operating company has its own supply chain team and is responsible for managing its own capacity, demand, and supply.
+However, there are sometimes interests above the individual operating company.
 We help facilitate these overarching decision-making processes.
 For instance, you may have heard about HEINEKEN 0.0 (a non-alcoholic beer).
 We have certain locations in Europe that can produce this.
-Our team determines which countries should get the most volume of this product, where it should be produced and which brewery each country should source it from.
+Our team determines which countries should get the most volume of this product, where it should be produced, and which brewery each country should source it from.

 It was taxing to report above the country level with this tool.
 For instance, if I wanted to know what the HEINEKEN canning capacity was in Asia, I would have to sum up 20+ Excel files to sum up the data for all the breweries.
 There was no global master data in place either.
 So it was a huge effort to report on a global level.